Ivy: Templated Deep Learning for Inter-Framework Portability

 Ivy can be used in a variety of ways, depending on the needs and goals of the user.
 We consider three different hypothetical groups of Ivy users: Ivy contributors, Ivy creators and Ivy library users.
 We also show how these groups fall onto a broader spectrum of potential users, see Fig \ref{fig:spectrum_of_users}.

 \paragraph{Ivy Contributors} exist on one end of the spectrum.
 If a developer would like to release their own applied DL library, and do so in a manner that maximizes the number of potential users across different frameworks, then writing their library in Ivy provides the solution.
 An Ivy contributor \textit{uses} Ivy Core to \textit{develop} an Ivy library, potentially helping further \textit{develop} Ivy Core in the process.
-The example of a new Ivy library for Bayesian inference is shown below.

 \paragraph{Ivy Library Users} exist on the other end of the spectrum.
 This is likely the most common Ivy user, who simply uses the existing Ivy libraries to supplement their own projects in their own preferred native framework.
 For example, a TensorFlow user working on DL for computer vision might just want to use some of the Ivy vision functions in their own project.
 An Ivy library user therefore \textit{uses} Ivy libraries to \textit{develop} their own native project.
 A code example for this type of user is provided in Section \ref{sec:gdp}.